Add money to your superannuation and score a tax savings today! How good does this sound?

 - Make sure you get a reply from them BEFORE you lodge your tax return.

 Once you hear back from them you can lodge your return.
-At item D12, Personal Superannuation Contributions you enter the amount you wish to claim as a deduction on your return.
+In the Personal Superannuation Contributions section of your tax return, enter the amount you wish to claim as a deduction on your return.

 Important Note: There are limits to how much super you can claim.